mduesterhoeft/approaches-to-api-doc-talk/README.md

-# Approaches to create an REST API reference
+# Approaches to create a REST API reference

 This repository accompanies a talk on *Approaches to create an REST API reference*.